Kuadrant/kuadrant-operator/doc/architecture.md

 The upstream request will not have the added prefix to match upstream API.

 ### API CRD

+Internal APIs bundled in a product.
+Kuadrant API objects grant API providers the freedom to map their internal API organization structure to kuadrant.

 An API custom resource looks like this: